magdalenagola/multi-threaded-timer/README.md

 # multi-threaded-timer
-A Java console application with which you can start multiple timers.
+A Java console application for learning purposes that allows users to start multiple timers.
 Timers run independently of each other and measure time in seconds (not super precisely).

 Users can: